Paros is an island that changes every year. Every time that I visit Paros island, I discover even more things to do and see!

 The third-generation winemaker – since 1910 – produce high-quality wine and has created a beautiful winery, which you can visit and taste this distinctive local wine and be guided to the small museum with various old winemaking tools, old photos, etc.

 You will find famous Greek varieties, including Assyrtiko and Malagouzia, and local indigenous varieties like Monemvasia, Mandilaria, Aidani Black, Vaftra, and Karampraimi.
-My favorite wine that I tasted was Malvasia and Amma, both sweet and unique.
+My favourite wine that I tasted was Malvasia and Amma, both sweet and unique.

 It is open from Monday to Saturday (10:00 – 18:00) for tastings, and it is situated in Naousa village, next to Agioi Anargyroi Beach.
 You can visit their website here!